 This sent an immediate wave of shock and fear through the FBA community.
 Many sellers asked what does this mean?
-While many others assumed the worst, that California was coming after everyone.
+While many others assumed the worst - that California was coming after everyone.

 Fear seemed to be the prevailing mood amongst sellers in both camps that I spoke to after the announcement.
 While I don’t have a crystal ball, I interact with tens of thousands of Amazon and other e-commerce sellers annually.
 I also have multiple contacts at the California Department of Tax and Fee Administration that I speak to regularly.
 With this experience as a backdrop, I would like to address this fear by sharing my thoughts on what is happening.

 Amazon started the year out by turning over third-party information to Massachusetts and Rhode Island.
 They also turned over information to NY and PA, but this was much more limited in scope and pertained only to sellers who were collecting tax in those two states.
 It felt like NY and PA just wanted to make sure all tax being collected was being remitted.

 But now comes CA who is looking at all sellers, not just those collecting tax.
 This should be a giant flashing light for those sellers still waiting for Amazon to solve their problems.
 Not all states will pursue Amazon.
 There will be states that follow CA & MA who will pursue you with the begrudging help of Amazon, rather than going after Amazon itself.

-As a result of the June 21st Supreme Court ruling, states will become increasingly more active and aggressive in pursuing sellers for both the new and old types of nexus.
+As a result of the June 21st Supreme Court ruling (aka, the “Wayfair decision”), states will become increasingly more active and aggressive in pursuing sellers for both the new and old types of nexus.
 It does not look like there will be any help from Congress and the states are moving full speed ahead.

-Some may call the points I have just made fearmongering, but I say it’s just stating the obvious.
+Some may call the points I have just made “fear-mongering”, but I say it’s just stating the obvious.
 Look at what’s happening all around you objectively.
 However, even as I paint bleak a picture, the sky is not falling.
 You still have time to make a plan and put it into action.

 To get back to what I think CA will do with the information, let’s look at what CA has been doing for the last 18 months or so.
 My sources in CA have told me that the state has been using some type of “web-crawling” software to scrape data off the Amazon website which they then turn over to a skip tracing company who provides them with as much contact information as they can find.
 CA then uses this information to send out letters or to make calls.

 This leads me to believe that they will follow the same pattern they have been following which is sending out letters and questionnaires in groups of 5000 or so.

-The questionnaires to date have a section where if you are already registered you just provide your permit number and don’t have to complete the rest of the questionnaire.
+The questionnaires to date have a section where, if you are already registered, you just provide your permit number and don’t have to complete the rest of the questionnaire.
 So if they follow the same process I expect to see more of the same.